kiat/codeAssist/docs/Linux_Documentation.md

     ```
 17. run sudo rm /etc/nginx/sites-enabled/default to unlink the default website on port 80

+# Running the server
+You can create a separate tmux session with tmux new -t session and run the docker container in there, but restarts are enabled so should not be required.

 Notes: